Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Every moment you get is a gift.
-Spend it on things that matter.
-Don't spend it by dwelling on unhappy things.
+> It matters not who you love, where you love, why you love, when you love or how you love, it matters only that you love.

 <!-- QUOTE_END -->